PokemonGoF/PokemonGo-Bot/README.md

-# PokemonGo-Bot - a pokemon script can catch pokemon and spin the pokestop.
+# PokemonGo-Bot - a pokemon script that can catch pokemons and spin the pokestops.

 ## Project chat